What is Habitat Friendly Solar?

 Steps to continue meeting the standard and remaining on the state list of projects

-2) At the end of the third year of vegetation establishment (by December 31st) for the project, and every three years afterwards, have qualified natural resource staff with plant ID knowledge fill out the Established Project Assessment Form (updated 05-2020) (pdf) and submit the form along with at least three site images that show the current vegetation to local government staff who have approval responsibilities for the project or other BWSR-designated representatives.
-Submitting these materials will keep you on the list of projects meeting standards and enable you to promote the array as a MN Board of Water and Soil Resources “Habitat Friendly Solar” project.
-In addition to the full assessment being conducted every three years, yearly site inspections will be important to identify issues with weeds, erosion or other problems that need to be addressed.
+2) At the end of the third year of vegetation establishment (by December 31st) for the project have qualified natural resource staff with plant ID knowledge fill out the Established Project Assessment Form (updated 12-2023) and submit the form along with at least three site images that show the current vegetation to local government staff who have approval responsibilities for the project or other BWSR-designated representatives.
+In some cases, other site inspections reports can be submitted in place of the Established Project Assessment Form with approval by BWSR staff.
+Submitting these materials will keep you on the list of projects meeting standards and enable you to promote the array as a Minnesota “Habitat Friendly Solar” project.
+Yearly site inspections will be important to identify issues with weeds, erosion or other problems that need to be addressed.
 If projects have significant problems, additional discussion about potential solutions may be needed between project managers, local government staff and BWSR to ensure that projects can remain on the list of projects meeting standards.

 Q & A